 I made a printable version of this list that you can use to refer to the next time a snow day hits.
 You can get yours here when you sign up for my weekly email newsletter.
 I made the list a checklist so that your family can use it like a snow day bucket list, checking off activities as you complete them.
 Of course, I don’t think any family should try to attempt all 25 over the course of one winter.
 Instead, have each family member pick one or two items on the list that they want to do, highlight those and check them off when you complete them.

-All the activities on this list are either free or cost less than $10–providing you already have basic winter supplies like sleds–making them wallet friendly.
+All the activities on this list are either free or very low cost–providing you already have basic winter supplies like sleds–making them wallet friendly.

 25 Snow Day Activities For Families On A Tight Budget